Voluntary Interruption of Pregnancy Law (Argentina): Contents

-The text of the bill only uses the term "abortion" when it makes references to articles of the penal code, that would be modified.
+The text of the bill only uses the term "abortion" when it makes references to articles of the penal code that would be modified.
 In all other cases, it uses the term "voluntary termination of pregnancy".
 It also makes reference to both women and people that may become pregnant, in reference to cases of transgender pregnancy.

 An abortion may be performed during the first 14 weeks of pregnancy, with no requirements other than the woman's desire.
 After that point, an abortion may be performed in the case of rape, risk to the life or health of the woman, or risk of stillbirth.
 Those three cases may allow abortion at any point of the pregnancy, even in its last stages.
 In the case of rape, a woman only needs to sign an oath, without needing to make a criminal complaint.
 Minors do not require parental authorization to abort.
 There is no limit on the number of times a woman may perform abortions.

-Once the woman informs her desire to abort, the health-care facility has a maxium of five days to perform it.
+Once the woman informs her desire to abort, the health-care facility has a maximum of five days to perform it.
 The pre-abortion interviews are restricted to information about abortion methods, and may not attempt to discourage the woman from aborting.
 The process must keep the identity of the woman confidential.
 All health-care facilities, both public and private, must guarantee to perform abortions in the time required, and for free.
 Judicial authorizations are not needed.

 Medics are allowed to claim themselves conscientious objectors, by signing a registry beforehand.
 This can only be done on a personal level, and health-care facilities are not allowed to do so, even those founded by religious organizations.

 The bill also instructs the establishment of sex education in schools and policies to prevent unwanted pregnancies.
 It also requires the collection of abortion-related statistics.

 The sanctions in the penal code remain for the cases when a medic performs an abortion without the woman's authorization.
 A medic that performs an abortion after the 15th week of pregnancy without it being among the accepted cases may be sentenced to prison, from three months to a year.
 A medic who delays, obstructs, or refuses to perform an abortion may be sentenced to prison, from six months to two years, and disqualified from legal practice of medicine for twice the length of the sentence.
 If this refusal led to the birth of the baby, the prison term is to be from two to five years.